vmware-archive/wardroom/packer/README.md

 [Create a GCP service account](https://www.packer.io/docs/builders/googlecompute.html#running-without-a-compute-engine-service-account)

 You'll need to download the credential file after creating your account.
 Make sure you don't commit it, it contains secrets.

+If you want to use a service account for use with Wardroom, you'll also need to grant the service account the ServiceAccountUser role in order for Wardroom to function properly.

 You'll also need to make note of the "project ID" you wish to run the container in.
 It's a string, and you can find it at the top of the Google Cloud Console, or with `gcloud projects list`.